-Another home is opened for overnight stays.
-We wander into the living room and tiny bedrooms, the interior decorating and wood panelling design funky and eclectic.
+Another home is open for overnight stays.
+We wander into the living room and tiny bedrooms, the interior decorating and wood paneling design funky and eclectic.

 And then we arrive back at the markets in time for lunch and stuff ourselves silly on every Thai dish you can imagine for cheap prices.

 Getting There: Using the BTS Sky Train, take the Silom Line and get off at Wongwian Yai Station.
 From there get a taxi (approx 100 baht).

 If you want a quiet floating market to visit where you can pick up souvenirs, don’t go to the Damnoen Saduak floating market like everyone else, I recommend you visit the Kwan-Riam Floating Market which is small, local and authentic, but still has Thai handicrafts to purchase to take home.

 Video: Klong Lat Mayom Floating Markets